Niels-NTG/gdmc_http_interface/README.md

     - On Windows: `%APPDATA%/.minecraft/mods`.
     - On macOS: `~/Library/Application\ Support/Minecraft/mods`.
     - On Linux desktop: `~/.minecraft/mods`
-5. Open the Minecraft launcher, go to the "Installations" tab and click "Play" on the Forge installation in the list.
+5. Open the Minecraft launcher, go to the "Installations" tab and click "Play" on the NeoForge installation in the list.

 ## Usage